Inflatable movie screen

 An inflatable movie screen is an inflatable framework with an attached projection screen.
 Inflatable screens are used for outdoor movies, film festivals, drive-in theaters, sports, social, fundraising and other events requiring outdoor projection.

 Design

 The projection frame is made from PVC-coated fabric layers joined by high-frequency welding or mechanical sewing.
 The projection surface can be made of PVC or spandex, with the latter providing for rear projection capabilities.
 The projection surface can be detachable for ease of care.
 The frame is inflated with a high-pressure air blower.
 Larger frames may require a three-phase blower.
 For bigger screens, the blower typically continues to operate, ensuring the screen remains fully inflated.
-For consumer market and smaller screen sizes, the screen is sealed and does not require a constantly operating air blower.
+With some brands, screen sizes up to 7m or 24ft width do not require a constantly operating air blower.

 Screens can be held upright with help of a supporting structure (A-frame or inflatable legs) or with the system of straps and counterweights.